 What Are The Symptoms of Alcohol Withdrawal?

-When you stop giving your body the substance that it craves, the physical body will begin to display signs of alcohol withdrawal giving way to symptoms of necessary alcohol detox.
-Alcohol detox symptoms can range from mild to serious.
-Mild alcohol detox symptoms show up as early as 6 hours after you put down your last glass.
+When you stop giving your body the substance that it craves (like alcohol), the body and mind will begin to show signs of alcohol withdrawal.
+These symptoms make it necessary for alcohol detox.
+Alcohol detox symptoms can range from mild to severe.
+Mild alcohol detox symptoms show up as soon as 6 hours after you put down your last glass.

 The Symptoms of Alcohol Withdrawal May

 More serious problems may arise and range from hallucinations about 12 hours to a day after the last alcoholic drink.
 Seizures can occur within the first 2 days after you have stopped drinking.
 You may even hear or see things that are not really there.

 That isn’t the same as delirium tremens (or DTs) as you’re likely to hear them called.
 Delirium tremens usually start 48 to 72 hours after you stop drinking alcohol.
 There are severe alcohol withdrawal symptoms that include, but are not limited to, vivid hallucinations and/or delusions.

 Only about 5% of people with alcohol withdrawal get these symptoms.
 If you or a loved one displays any of these symptoms, it’s time to get help.
 Our program for alcohol detox in Florida can help you begin and work through addiction treatment!

 The symptoms may include: